 The Huawei Mate S features a 5.5-inch AMOLED HD display that’s perfectly crisp and clear, while the ergonomic all-metal casing makes it a joy to hold in your hands.
 The rear-mounted fingerprint reader means you get to enjoy more screen space too.

 The 13MP camera with Optical Image Stabilisation makes capturing sharp, detailed images simple, while the High Dynamic Range flashlight helps get the lighting balance right for flash shots.

 At a glance: 5.2-inch display, 12MP camera, 147.2 x 72.9 x 7.6mm, 147g

-Updated and revamped, the Huawei P8 Lite (2017) is considerably more powerful than the 2015 model, though it still features the sleek, stylish design and rounded corners that made the original a hit.
+Updated and revamped, the Huawei P8 Lite (2017) is considerably more powerful than the previous model, though it still features the sleek, stylish design and rounded corners that made the original a hit.

 The 5.2-inch display is brilliantly bright and sharp, and there’s a 12MP camera on the back for all the day-to-day snapping you could ask for.
-With some impressively powerful hardware working away inside, it’s also great for gaming: something you don’t often see at this price point.
+With some impressively powerful hardware working away inside, it’s also great for gaming, which is something you don’t often see at this price point.

 Huawei Y6 II Compact

 At a glance: 5.5-inch display, 13MP camera, 154.3 x 77 x 8.5mm, 168g

 Despite its name, The Huawei Y6 II Compact features a 5-inch screen – putting it around average size for an Android handset, even with its budget price-tag.